 Question 2: How do financial attributes correlate to customer financial health?

-looking at how financial factors like credit scores, total debt, and the number of credit cards relate to customer financial health.
-By financial health, we mean how well people manage debt and credit.
-These factors provide insight into borrowing habits and the risks or benefits associated with different credit score groups.
+In the second phase of this research, the project team assessed how financial factors like credit scores, total debt, and the number of credit cards relate to customer financial health.
+Particularly, the team focused on we mean how well people manage debt and credit, which is generally measured by the aggregation of financial risk elements that appear in each consumer’s individual credit score.
+Focus on the credit score provide insight into the individual spending habits, borrowing habits, and the risks or benefits associated with different credit score groups.
+The project team hypothesized that there would be a negative relationship between these variables; namely, as credit scores rise, the DTI declines.